 Competency 6 Engages with individuals, families, groups, organizations, and communities Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Use conscious caring and professional use of self to further develop engagement skills.
-Other: (To be identified by student)
+Use empathy, reflection, and interpersonal skills to effectively engage diverse clients and constituencies.

 Competency 7 Assesses individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
-With whom will you do it?
-How long will you do it?
+Collect and organize data and apply critical thinking skills to interpret information.
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Use assessment as an ongoing, interactive process and collect and organize data that informs the direction of intervention goals.
-Other: (To be identified by student)
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply knowledge of human behavior, person- in-environment, caritas, and other theoretical frameworks in the analysis of data from clients and constituencies.

 Competency 8 Intervenes with individuals, families, groups, organizations, and communities.
+Apply knowledge of human behavior, person- in-environment, caritas, and other theoretical frameworks in interventions with client systems.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Use inter-professional collaboration as appropriate to achieve beneficial practice outcomes.

-Use intervention as an ongoing, interactive

-process.

-Other: (To be identified by student)

 Competency 9 Evaluates practice with individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Use evaluation as an ongoing, interactive process to improve service delivery and outcome.
-Other: (To be identified by student)
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Critically analyze, monitor, evaluate, and discuss intervention & program processes and outcomes.
+Apply evaluation findings to improve practice effectiveness at the micro, mezzo, and macro levels.

-Student: Semester :
+Student: Semester:

-By the signatures below, the student and Agency Field Instructor/Supervisor acknowledge that the Learning Plan and competency tasks have been developed by the student and approved by Agency Field Instructor (Supervisor) as appropriate for the field setting.
+By the signatures below, the student and Agency Field Instructor acknowledge that the Learning Plan and competency tasks have been developed by the student and approved by Agency Field Instructor as appropriate for the field setting.

-Student Signature: Date: Agency Field Instructor/Supervisor signature: Date:
+Student Signature: Date:

+Agency Field Instructor Signature: Date: